KxSystems/docs/docs/kb/file-compression.md

 ## Is the compression or decompression multithreaded?

 The reading or writing of a compressed file must _not_ be performed concurrently from multiple threads.
 However, multiple files can be read or written from their own threads concurrently (one file per thread).
-For example, a [`par.txt`](partition.md)’d historical database with slave threads will be using the decompression in a multithreaded mode.
+For example, a [`par.txt`](partition.md)’d historical database with secondary threads will be using the decompression in a multithreaded mode.

 ## What’s the difference among different logicalBlockSize (pageSize to 1MB) and compressionLevel (1 to 9 for gzip)?
 What’s a standard recommendation?